 Bapty Research Ltd.’s resource estimate reported above is a historical estimate and was not prepared using the resource categorizations set out in NI 43-101.
 PJX management is not aware of any more recent resource estimate for this property and is uncertain as to the relevance or reliability of the historical estimate.
 PJX is not treating the historical estimate as current mineral resources or reserves, as a qualified person has not done sufficient work to classify the historical estimate.

 Prior to PJX, the David Gold Zone on the Gold Shear Property was last explored and drilled in 1996.
 Approximately, 70 shallow holes were drilled from 1990 to 1996.
 The untapped potential of the property is considered to be significant given the strike length of the shear, the shallow depth of historical drilling, the good gold grades and apparent continuity of the David Gold Zone.

 Rock grab samples, taken by PJX, support the high-grade characteristic of gold mineralization reported by historical drilling and trenching on the David Gold zone.
-Seven of 12 grab samples taken from the David Gold Zone trench have returned gold grades over 68 g/t with the highest being 193.9 g/t gold, the latter having 5 grains of visible gold (see David Gold Zone map below).
+Seven of 12 grab samples taken at surface from the David Gold Zone trench have returned gold grades over 68 g/t with the highest being 193.9 g/t gold, the latter having 5 grains of visible gold (see David Gold Zone map below).